 To read about the Truckee Community Farm/Tahoe Food Hub visit:

 Truckee Community Garden/Tahoe Food Hub .

 Many community gardens are grown exclusively for donations to help families in need.
 The Harvest Center in Woodland Park, CO boosts around one hundred members and donates hundreds of pounds of food a year to families in need.
 To read more about their efforts visit:

 Here at Growing Spaces we host two community gardens.
 We have a Growing Dome garden where staff tend and work their very own beds and we host a Growing Dome garden for the Pagosa Springs Nurturing Family Center where families in need can come to have the experience of gardening and can harvest food to bring home.
 Read more at:

 We’d love to know more about your community garden and we may even feature it in a future article.
 Please post a comment below telling us about your community garden and make sure to include a link to any photos, videos, social media pages or webpages about the garden.

 For a full list of school, non-profit and community garden grants see our list here.

-Or to see opportuntties to donate to school, community or non-profit garden greenhouse funraisers see our list here.
+Or to see opportunities to donate to school, community or non-profit garden greenhouse fundraisers see our list here.